icf-hunter/drupalvm_guide/README.md

 	->there, you will find examples for drupal 8 (epamdu) and drupal 7 (smokefree) sites -duplicate, modify, or remove these as needed for your own sites ->make sure that each documentroot property matches exactly with the a folder in your /drupalvm/projects directory ->and drill down until you find the index.php or index.html (otherwise you will get a 403 Forbidden error when you try to navigate to the site)

 ## Vagrant Commands
-6. navigate to /drupalvm and run the following command : vagrant up
+6. launch Git Bash AS ADMINISTRATOR (right click, run as admin), navigate to /drupalvm and run the following command :
+	vagrant up
+	*note: to navigate into a folder use the command 'cd folderName'. to move up a directory use 'cd ../'

 7. Be patient.
-You may have errors when building, if so just run the following command to restart from where you left off : vagrant provision
+You may have errors when building, if so just run the following command to restart from where you left off :
+	vagrant provision
 	->note run this command anytime you make a change to config.yml or VagrantFile

-8. once vagrant is done building drupalvm you can ssh into the box with the following command : vagrant ssh
+8. once vagrant is done building drupalvm you can ssh into the box with the following command :
+	vagrant ssh
 	->note if on windows you need to use git bash as your ssh client (and make sure your enviornment variables are properly set up for git bash)

 ## quick check!